Taiwan's leader, in US, stresses security for her island – KION546

 Chinese officials are focusing, angrily, on the expected meeting next week between Tsai and McCarthy.
 It would be one of the highest-level in-person meetings between U.S. and Taiwanese officials on U.S. soil.

+Tsai emphasized Taiwan’s perseverance in the face of daunting challenges in a closed-door speech Thursday night hosted by the Hudson Institute think tank, which awarded her its leadership award.

+She said the Taiwanese public remains unswerving in its commitment to democracy, and that Taiwan is the responsible, calm side in contrast to China, which is raising tensions in cross-strait relations, according to Taiwan’s official Central News Agency.

-Tsai spoke on the role of Taiwan in the world’s economy and security in a closed-door speech Thursday night hosted by the Hudson Institute think tank, which awarded her its leadership award.
-Repeating a theme of her trip, “she made a strong point that the defense of Taiwan is actually the defense of America,” said Miles Yu, a Hudson Institute director who attended.
+“She made a strong point that the defense of Taiwan is actually the defense of America,” said Miles Yu, a Hudson Institute director who attended the speech.

 A few dozen pro-China demonstrators — holding signs declaring “One China” and “Taiwan is an inalienable part of China” — gathered behind police barricades outside the hotel where Tsai spoke.